Starting an online business might seem overwhelming, but the right tools can make it a smooth and rewarding journey.

 There’s a site builder for everyone

 While you may feel a bit intimidated choosing the right ecommerce site builder, rest assured that the top tools all offer amazing features and functionality.
-This is especially true if you have no coding or development skills, as many are ready out-of-the-box with drag and drop capabilities.
+This is especially true if you have no coding or development skills, as many are ready out of the box with drag-and-drop capabilities.

 Ecommerce website builder FAQ